International Relations and Politics (BSc Econ)

 You will be allocated a personal tutor for the entire period you are at the University.
 Personal tutors are members of the academic staff who are available to students seeking advice, guidance and help.

-Politics at Cardiff School of European Languages, Translation and Politics received excellent ratings for both teaching outcomes and teaching delivery in the National Audit of University Teaching Quality.
+Politics at Cardiff School of Politics and International Relations received excellent ratings for both teaching outcomes and teaching delivery in the National Audit of University Teaching Quality.

 |Typical A-level Offer||AAB excluding General Studies|